omarluq/stimulus-store/README.md

 ## Installation

-You can install Stimulus Store via npm or include it directly in your HTML:
+You can install Stimulus Store via npm or yarn:

 ### npm